elysiajs/documentation/docs/at-glance.md

 console.log(data)
 ```

-With Eden, you can use the existing Elysia type to query Elysia server **without code generation** and synchronize type for both frontend and backend automatically.
+With Eden, you can use the existing Elysia types to query Elysia server **without code generation** and synchronize types for both frontend and backend automatically.

-Elysia is not only about helping you to create a confident backend but for all that is beautiful in this world.
+Elysia is not only about helping you create a confident backend but for all that is beautiful in this world.

 ## Platform Agnostic